playfularchitect/Rosetta-Stone-Of-Physics/README.md

 Even if you dont agree with my logic, the math is math.
 Either prove I am wrong or accept that I am right.
 Reality is not built from “stuff,” but from the endless oscillation of paradox within infinite...nothing and something flipping to define each other.

+TL:Dr: Compression ratio: ~10⁹ possible fractions searched, yet the best fit for every constant needs only 7-digit integers.
+•  Residuals: every one < 1 σ, several < 0.3 σ.
+That’s wildly unlikely if the true values were “generic” irrationals.
+•  Predictive edge: g-2, Lamb shift, Λ already post-dicted within new data, plus a pending α_s shift.
+DO NOT hang your skepticism on the wrong hook please.
+Whether or not there is a fancy manifold behind the curtain (there is check theory section please), the raw fact that 19 rational numbers with ≤ 7 digit denominators sit inside every experimental bound to < 1 σ is itself a jaw dropping regularity.

+Theoretical framework (7-dim Calabi–Yau-like manifold + discrete group action) that predicts the 19 rational numbers before any brute force fit.
+The brute force step is merely selecting the minimal integers consistent with that analytic derivation.

 OSF LINK:https://osf.io/56fpm/
 Demo Webpage: https://fractionphysicsv1.abacusai.app/ckm
 # Rosetta-Stone-Of-Physics